vaibhav-webonise/WeatherAppBackend/README.md

 Prerequisites:

-`Must have postgreSql database configured on the system` `Once you have it create application.properties file and add following lines in it,`
+`Must have postgreSql database configured on the system, Once you have it create application.properties file and add    following lines in it,`

 `spring.jpa.properties.hibernate.dialect = org.hibernate.dialect.PostgreSQLDialect`